jbossdemocentral/3scale-api-workshop/README.md

 # Red Hat API Integration &amp; Management Workshop

 This is a subset of labs from the Red Hat API Integration &amp; Management Workshop.
 This workshop will guide you on your journey to create your first API managed by Red Hat 3scale API Management.
+We loosely base it on a very basic POC we would normally roll out.

+The workshop is intended to be delivered in person, but will provide enough guidance for self-paced consumption.

 ### Products and Projects